 With my meal ordered, I stretched my legs and made my way to The Lobby, the in-flight bar area situated between the Business Studios and the First Apartments.
 The area small, compact and beautifully designed.
 A few other passengers were currently making use of the couch and I didn’t feel the need to knock knees so retired back to my seat.

-Sliding the privacy screen across, I reclined into my amazingly comfortable massage seat and world of endless entertainment, before being presented my beautifully cooked medium-rare steak with sides, followed by a creamy dessert parfait that could have come from any top restaurant.
+Sliding the privacy screen across, I reclined into my amazingly comfortable massage seat and a world of endless entertainment, before being presented my beautifully cooked medium-rare steak with sides, followed by a creamy dessert parfait that could have come from any top restaurant.
 Not bad for in flight meals!

 The only let down I felt from the entire flight experience was that Wi-Fi is not complimentary… a minor inconvenience for me but something business people may find more problematic.
 Then again, there are many people enjoy the fact that planes are one of the few places remaining where you can really get away from the constant communications we’ve all come so used to.